How to Do Mini Workouts Throughout the Day for Fitness

 - Do a variety of exercises for interest and to exercise different parts of your body.
 Take rest days if you need them, especially if you're new to exercising.

 While mini workouts won't be very useful for training professional athletes or advanced amateur ones, they are great for the rest of us.
-They may help us to both stIck to an exercise program and enjoy it.
-On days when we have time, we can participate in one longer period of exercise if we wish.
+They may help us to both stick to an exercise program and enjoy it.
+On days when we have time, we can participate in one longer period of exercise if we wish (or perhaps two medium-length ones).
 It's nice to know that on other days multiple mini workouts can help us to get fit and stay that way.

 © 2011 Linda Crampton